Duties and Responsibilities

-The Procurement Division in the Department of Administration is responsible for providing the necessary equipment, services and supplies at the lowest possible cost consistent with the quality needed to meet the requirements of all offices and departments within St. Louis County Government.
-This information has been prepared to explain our procedures and responsibilities.
-You are always welcome to contact us.
+- We are responsible for providing the necessary equipment, services and supplies at the lowest possible cost consistent with the quality needed to meet the requirements of all offices and departments within St. Louis County Government.

-The Procurement Division is organized into four sections: Buying, Contract Administration, Office Services, Records Management and General Services.
+We are organized in to the following areas.
+Buying, Contract Administration, Office Services, Records Management and General Services.
 A published list indicating the assigned member per function or buying commodity is available at the Procurement Division office.

-The General Services Section is managed by the Director of Procurement and provides receiving, shipping, mail services, courier services, and surplus inventory for the St. Louis County Clayton complex.
+The General Services Section is managed by the Director of Procurement handling receiving, shipping, mail services, courier services, and surplus inventory for the St. Louis County Clayton complex.

 St. Louis County government provides a wide variety of services to the 1,000,000 citizens who live in the 500-square mile area of Missouri's largest County and one of the largest counties in the United States.